 This is an accuracy assessment for elevation mapping from a single stereo pair of WorldView-3 satellite photos.
-While in our experience these results are typical for most WorldView-3 stereo photos, these results may not apply to any specific pair of WorldView-3 stereo photos.
+In our experience these results are typical for about the 20% most accurate WorldView-3 stereo photos.
+These results may not apply to any specific pair of WorldView-3 stereo photos.